healyf3/trades_recorder/README.md

 Input a trade file and print out the average execution for each side of the trade.
 This file could probably be removed from the repository

-#### etrade_recorder.py

-This file could also be removed from the repository as it was just for testing the initial setup for etrade trade recording

 #### file_utilities.py

 This file includes all the functions needed to decipher between etrade and cobra